Medical Research Club: Notable facts and meetings

 The Medical Research Club has held regular meetings since it was founded, with the exception of two periods of interruption coinciding with the two World Wars.
 The time and location of the meetings have changed over the years, but they have maintained their nature of informal gatherings in which scientific and medical topics are discussed among colleagues and are often accompanied by dinner.

 By 1892, the club was already known outside the United Kingdom, and was invited by the Academy of Sciences of the Institute of France to send two representatives to the celebrations for the seventieth birthday of Pasteur, on 27 December 1892.
 Two members of the club were also present at the commemoration of the fiftieth year of the founding of the Pasteur Institute in Paris (15 March 1939).

-Sir Almroth Wright gave his first presentation to the club in 1892, discussing alterations to the blood in haemophilia.
+Sir Almroth Wright gave his first presentation to the club in 1892, discussing alterations to the blood in hemophilia.
 Wright has been one of the most prominent members of the club since its foundation, and gave numerous communications over the years.
 In 1946 the club sent a congratulatory letter to Sir Almroth Wright on occasion of his 85th birthday and of the 50th anniversary of the publication of his method for prophylactic inoculation against typhoid fever.

 Two of the most notable communications to the club were given by Alexander Fleming.
 In December 1921, Fleming first presented his discovery of lysozyme; then on 13 February 1929 he presented a paper entitled "A medium for the isolation of Pfeiffer's bacillus", in which he described his discovery of penicillin, and its ability to inhibit the growth of gram-positive bacteria.
 Fleming suggested that penicillin could have been used to isolate gram-negative bacteria, such as Haemophilus influenzae, which are resistant to the antibiotic.
 Minutes from the meeting indicate that this communication did not elicit any discussion.